eser/q3now/README.md

 - New Team System
 - Spectator Cameras
 - New Powerup System
-- New Game Mods (King of the Hill, Freeze Tag, Clan Arena, Last Man Standing, etc.)
+- New Game Mods (Freeze Tag, Clan Arena, Last Man Standing, InstaGib, etc.)
 - A modern HUD with new menu system

 ## Contributing